speed47/spectre-meltdown-checker/DEVELOPMENT.md

 ### Key Rules to Remember

 - **Never hardcode kernel or microcode versions** - detect capabilities directly (design principles 2 and 3).
+Exception: when a microcode fix has no detectable indicator, hardcode fixing versions per CPU (see principle 3).
 - **Assume affected by default** - only mark a CPU as unaffected when there is positive evidence (design principle 4).
 - **Always handle both live and offline modes** - use `$opt_live` to branch, and print `N/A "not testable in offline mode"` for runtime-only checks when offline.
 - **Use `explain()`** when reporting VULN to give actionable remediation advice (see "Cross-Cutting Features" above).